-- To reduce fog build up on the windshield during humid weather, place the air flow selector in the windshield during humid weather, place the air flow selector in the windshield during humid weather, place - To reduce humidity build up inside the vehicle: do not drive with the air flow selector in the OFF or MAX A/C position. - Under normal weather conditions, do not leave the air flow selector in MAX A/C or OFF when the vehicle is parked.
-This allows the vehicle to "breathe" using the outside air inlet vents. - Do not put objects under the front seats that will interfere with the airflow to the back seats. - Remove any snow, ice or leaves from the air intake area at the base of the windshield.
+- To reduce fog build up on the windshield during humid weather, place the air flow selector in the A position. - To reduce humidity build up inside the vehicle, do not drive with the air flow selector in OFF or with recirculated air engaged. - Do not put objects under the front seats that will interfere with the airflow to the rear seats. - Remove any snow, ice or leaves from the air intake area at the base of the windshield. - To improve the A/C cool down, drive with the windows slightly open for 2-3 minutes after start up or until the vehicle has been "aired out."